valsdav/MEMFlow/README.md

 To run it:
 ```
-python scripts/run_model.py --path_config=<path-configFile> <--on-GPU>
+python scripts/run_model.py --model-dir=<path> <--on-GPU>
 ```

-By default, the script is running on CPU.
+--model-dir: path to directory where the config file and ConditionalTransformer weights (from pretraining) are saved.

 If `--on-GPU` flag is added, the script will run on GPU.

 ## scripts/sendJobs.py
 - Send jobs: